DmitriiDenisov/bank-bot-db/README.md

 ```
 select *
 from pg_indexes
-where tablename not like 'pg%';
+where tablename not like 'pg%'
+order by tablename
 ```

 Details: [link](https://postgrespro.com/docs/postgresql/9.6/sql-createindex)